 We had an appointment for the following Tuesday and on Thursday Casey was admitted to the hospital.
 We knew any admittance for her was at least 2 weeks, usually closer to a month.
 I called the palliative office to see about rescheduling the appointment for when we were sent home, but instead they offered to come by our room that day.
 It was about 4PM when the doctor and nurse practitioner knocked on our door.
 The following 2-3 hours forever changed our lives.
 They came in, sat down, and wanted to know all about Casey.
 Not only medically, but as a person.
 What did she like, what made her happy, what did we like to do as a family?
 It was the first time any medical person ever asked, or seemed interested in us as people- as a family.
 They never once told me to give up on Casey.
 Instead they saw her as this amazing little girl with a full life and limitless potential, just like we saw her.

 Palliative was a part of Casey’s life from that moment on.
 They helped us to coordinate her care so that everyone of her MANY (up to 16 specialists) were all on the same page.
 They helped us to get the equipment and medications we needed at home to avoid the lengthy hospital stays.
 They helped us get nursing hours covered so we had the skilled support at home to help with Casey’s complex needs.
 When we needed non-typical things for Casey they helped write scripts and orders so that Casey’s care team could help us give her the support she needed without putting anyone’s future at risk.
-When Casey was having pain issues that we could not seem to manage, it was palliative that stepped in and helped us find a solution that worked for her.
+When Casey was having pain issues that we could not seem to manage, it was palliative that stepped in and helped us find a solution that worked for her that is how we found this CBD for pain Buyer’s guide.
 The last 7 years of Casey’s life would probably have been much shorter, and definitely would have been much harder (especially for her) without all the help that palliative provided.

 It wasn’t until the final days that we reached out to hospice.
 Some palliative doctors do both, but the services are actually quite different.
 Palliative is not about death and dying at all.
 They are there to help complex patients make the most out of their lives (however long, or short that may be).
 Hospice, which again, there is some overlay, is about providing support and comfort to those near the end.
 Some people are in and out of hospice, and some people are in hospice long term.
 We were in palliative long term, and we called palliative when Casey took a turn for the worse.
 Our palliative team got us into hospice after that call.